UMaine 4-H Tanglewood – NorthStar 4-H Mentor

 School guidance counselors, principals, teachers, community members, and other AmeriCorps members serve as support.
 You’ll also be part of a larger network within the Aspirations Incubator Project, an initiative of the Rural Youth Institute.
 As part of the Maine 4-H network, you’ll learn more about Positive Youth Development, Youth Thriving, and Beyond Ready programming that aligns perfectly with your work with the NorthStar 4-H Mentees/students.

 GoodHealth Works AmeriCorps places members with community organizations in Maine to address CDC-determined public health needs for the most underserved populations.
-As a member at Tanglewood, you’ll work across three elementary schools, building relationships with the 5th graders before they move to the middle school for 6th grade.
+As a member at Tanglewood, you’ll serve across three elementary schools, building relationships with the 5th graders before they move to the middle school for 6th grade.
 In this role, you’ll lead weekly in-school activities like group building, ecology, communication, and whatever else may help meet those students’ needs.
 You’ll also work as part of the team with Cohorts 1 and 2 at the middle school.
 These 15-20 member cohorts are identified by the school as those youth who could use a little extra support to get through grades 6-12.
 Cohorts can meet weekly at school, join together for after-school programs, and take longer adventures together on weekends and school breaks.
 You will be part of a team that builds lasting and long-term relationships between students, their families, the school, and the surrounding community.
-Start and end date may be flexible.
-This role requires a 900-hour commitment.

 In addition to AmeriCorps benefits, including a stipend, education award, and health insurance, site benefits include free, seasonal housing (April-November, rustic in a camp cabin with no electricity and heated with wood), some meals during programming at Tanglewood, a supportive work environment, optional/possible training in 4-H Archery/Shooting Sports, environmental education, first aid/CPR, lifeguarding, and wilderness first aid.